jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

 Create and add the Verilog module with three inputs (x, y, s) and one output (m) using behavioral modeling.

-To declare a register, putting reg after the declaration of input/output and before the port name.
+To declare a register, put reg after the declaration of input/output and before the port name.

 **lab1_3_1.v**
 ```verilog